Tigard Family Law Attorneys

-Get 55+ years of combined legal experience on your side.
+More than 65 years of combined legal experience on your side.
 Contact us today.

 Though the term “property division” may call to mind images of dividing everything 50-50, this is not the approach used in Oregon.
-Instead, divorce courts apply what is known as equitable distribution to divide marital property based on what is fair, rather than on what is equal.
+Instead, divorce courts apply what is known as equitable distribution to divide marital property based on what is just and proper, rather than on what is equal.
 Typically, marital property constitutes any property acquired during the marriage under the legal presumption that both parties, in some way or another, contributed to the acquisition of such property.

 That legal presumption can sometimes be challenged, rendering the property division unequal.
 Likewise, an unequal distribution can occur when one spouse needs spousal support but the other party is unable to pay.
 Because marital property is not always divided evenly, you will need to enter your case ready to argue why you should have a say and stake in a piece of marital property, rather than just assuming that the court will give you half.